vsrinivas/fuchsia/docs/targets/hikey960.md

 ## Manually Installing Low-Level Firmware

-Note: the following requires fastboot/mkdtimg/mkbootimg in your execution path.
+Note: the following requires fastboot in your execution path.

 To install firmware, put your board in fastboot mode and run the following: